eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Data Chain Kit/page_adoption-view.md

 obliged to implement the corresponding requirements of this law.
 In addition, the following European directives on this subject have also been adopted: EU regulation 2018/858.
 This regulation is legally binding to all EU member states.

-This component facilitates the [IRS Recursive](#irs-recursive-1) approach and enables data providers to provide the BoM as planned aspect models via the Catena-X defined solution stack (i.e. EDC).
+This use-case facilitates the [IRS Recursive](#irs-recursive-1) approach and enables data providers to provide the BoM as planned aspect models via the Catena-X defined solution stack (i.e. EDC).
 The BoM as planned aspect models consists of three aspect models:

-- PartAsPlanned - Masterdata of a Part Type incl. location related data (e.g. production sites)
-- SingleLevelBomAsPlanned - The relation to child part types provided by the supplier of the given company
-- Relation to Sites in order to resemble the flow of the specific part/material
+- SingleLevelBomAsPlanned - The single-level bill of material (BoM) represents one sub-level of an assembly and does not include any lower-level subassemblies.
+In the As-Planned lifecycle state all variants are covered ("120% BoM").
+If multiple versions of child parts exist that can be assembled into the same parent part, all versions of the child part are included in the BoM.
+If there are multiple suppliers for the same child part, each supplier has an entry for their child part in the BoM.
+- PartAsPlanned - representation of an item in the Catena-X Bill of Material (BOM) in As-Planned lifecycle status in a specific version.
+This also includes information about the validityPeriod - the period of time during which the Part is offered by the manufacturer and can be purchased by customers.
+- PartSiteInformationAsPlanned - Site related information for a given as planned item.
+A site is a delimited geographical area where a legal entity does business.
+In the "as planned" lifecycle context all potentially related sites are listed including all sites where e.g. production of this part (type) is planned.

 #### Step 0: Process initiation

 The process is initiated by an ESS incident, that is received by (or created within) the inquiring company.
 This ESS incident acts as the root incident for the overall process.
 The incident contains a company name (incl. address) and a valid BPN exists for that company.
 The BPN (a BPNL or BPNS) can be looked up in BPDM.

 #### Step 1: Check direct suppliers

 The inquiring company checks, if the company of the incident is a direct supplier of them.
 In order to perform this check, the following data must be available in the inquiring company:

 - Full list of direct suppliers
 - Full list of parts supplied by those direct suppliers

 In case the company of the incident is a direct supplier of the inquiring company, the process ends.
 In case the company of the incident is not a direct supplier of the inquiring company, Step 2 is executed.

 #### Step 2: Forward Incident

 The incident is forwarded to all direct suppliers.
 Each direct supplier is sent a "personalized" request to evaluate, if the inquiring company is impacted by the incident.
-The incident is enhanced with additional data by the inquiring
+The incident is enhanced with additional data by the inquiring company:
-company:

 - List of parts, that are supplied to the inquiring company by their direct supplier.